 The most currently-used technique for diagnosing prostate cancer is needle biopsy, in which a sample of tissue is removed from the body and viewed under a microscope.
 The test only takes about 10 minutes and can be done at the doctor's clinic.
 It is a quick procedure, and while some discomfort may be felt, it is usually brief.
 The biopsy sample is then sent off to a lab for testing, and results generally take about 3 days to come back.

-What is fusion prostate cancer?
+What is fusion biopsy of the prostate?

 Treatment of prostate cancer

 If a cancer is detected during the fusion biopsy, it will need treatment.

 If prostate cancer is left untreated, it can spread through the blood and lymph nodes to other parts of the body, such as the bones, bladder, rectum, liver, lungs, or brain - though this occurs in the advanced stages of prostate cancer.